lquidfire/postallow/README.md

-# Postallow - Automatic Postcreen Whitelist & Blacklist Generator
+# Postallow - Automatic Postcreen Allowlist & Blocklist Generator
 A script for generating a Postscreen allowlist (and optionally a blocklist) based on large and presumably trustworthy senders' SPF records.

 # Why Postallow?
 Postallow uses the published SPF records from domains of known webmailers, social networks, ecommerce providers, and compliant bulk senders to generate a list of outbound mailer IP addresses and CIDR ranges to create a allowlist (and optionally a blocklist) for Postfix's Postscreen.

 This allows Postscreen to save time and resources by immediately handing off allowlisted connections from these hosts (which we can somewhat safely presume are properly configured) to Postfix's smtpd process for further action.
-Blacklisted hosts are rejected before they reach Postfix's smtpd process.
+Blocklisted hosts are rejected before they reach Postfix's smtpd process.

 Note this does *not* allowlist (or blocklist) email messages from any of these hosts.
-A allowlist for Postscreen (which is merely the first line of Postfix's defense) merely allows listed hosts to connect to Postfix without further tests to prove they are properly configured and/or legitimate senders.
+An allowlist for Postscreen (which is merely the first line of Postfix's defense) merely allows listed hosts to connect to Postfix without further tests to prove they are properly configured and/or legitimate senders.
 A Postscreen blocklist does nothing but reject the connection based on the blocklisted host's IP.

 If all of the allowlist mailers are selected when Postallow runs, the resulting allowlist includes over 500 outbound mail servers, all of which have a very high probability of being properly configured.

-# Warning about Blacklisting
+# Warning about Blocklisting
 By default, Postallow has blocklisting turned off.
 Most users will not need to ever turn it on, but it's there if you *really* believe you need it.
 If you choose to enable it, make sure you understand the implications of blocklisting IP addresses based on their hostnames and associated mailers, and re-run Postallow often via cron to make sure you're not inadvertently blocking legitimate senders.

 # Requirements
-Postallow runs as a shell script (```/bin/sh```) and relies on two scripts from the <a target="_blank" href="https://github.com/jsarenik/spf-tools">SPF-Tools</a> project (**despf.sh** and **simplify.sh**) to help recursively query SPF records.
-I recommend cloning or copying the entire SPF-Tools repo to ```/usr/local/bin/```directory on your system, then confirming the ```spftoolspath``` value in ```postallow```.
+Postallow runs as a shell script (```/bin/sh```) and relies on two scripts from the <a target="_blank" href="https://github.com/lquidfire/spf-tools">SPF-Tools</a> project (**despf.sh** and **simplify.sh**) to help recursively query SPF records.
+I recommend cloning or copying the entire SPF-Tools repo to a ```/usr/local/scripts/```directory on your system, then confirming the ```spftoolspath``` value in ```postallow```.

 **Please update SPF-Tools whenever you update Postallow, as both are under continuous development, and sometimes new features of Postallow depend upon an updated version of SPF-Tools.**

-Postallow also assumes that you have **Postfix** and the appropriate **bind-utils** package for your Linux distro installed on your system.
+Postallow also assumes that you have **Postfix** and the appropriate **bind-utils** package for your Linux / Unix(-y) system installed on your system.

 # Usage
-1. Make sure you have <a target="_blank" href="https://github.com/jsarenik/spf-tools">SPF-Tools</a> on your system
+1. Make sure you have <a target="_blank" href="https://github.com/lquidfire/spf-tools">SPF-Tools</a> on your system
 2. Move the ```postallow.conf``` file to your `/etc/` directory
 3. Add any custom hosts in ```postallow.conf```
-4. Run ```./postallow``` from the command line.
+4. Run ```/usr/local/scripts/postallow``` from the command line.

 You can optionally provide a configuration file via the command line which will override the default configuration file:

-    ./postallow /path/to/config-file
+    /usr/local/scripts/postallow /path/to/config-file

-I recommend cloning both the SPF-Tools and the Postallow repos into your ```/usr/local/bin/``` directory.
+I recommend cloning both the SPF-Tools and the Postallow repos into your ```/usr/local/scripts/``` directory.
 Once you're satisfied with its performance, set a daily cron job to pick up any new hosts in the mailers' SPF records like this:

-    @daily /usr/local/bin/postallow/postallow > /dev/null 2>&1 #Update Postscreen Whitelists
+    @daily /usr/local/scipts/postallow/postallow > /dev/null 2>&1 #Update Postscreen Allowlists

 I also recommend updating the list of known Yahoo!
 IP outbound mailers weekly:

-    @weekly /usr/local/bin/postallow/scrape_yahoo > /dev/null 2>&1 #Update Yahoo!
-IPs for Postscreen Whitelists
+    @weekly /usr/local/scripts/postallow/scrape_yahoo > /dev/null 2>&1 #Update Yahoo!
+IPs for Postscreen Allowlists

 *(Please read more about Yahoo! hosts below)*